 Important Dates for the Barnart family

 This web page shows only a small excerpt of our Barnart research.
-Another 251 words (18 lines of text) covering the years 1744, 1628, 1692, 1655, 1744, 1794, 1871, 1840 and 1916 are included under the topic Early Barnart History in all our PDF Extended History products and printed products wherever possible.
+Another 126 words (9 lines of text) covering the years 1744, 1628, 1692, 1655, 1744, 1794, 1871, 1840 and 1916 are included under the topic Early Barnart History in all our PDF Extended History products and printed products wherever possible.